 Get started by cutting a hot dog in half and wrapping each side with your pre-made dough.
 Mix things up by adding a layer of cream cheese, bacon, or shredded cheese.
 Roast your pigs in a blanket over a campfire for a new twist on this old favorite.

-Tacos are a simple make-ahead camping meal that are ridiculously easy to prep at home and just assemble while at camp.
+Tacos are a simple pre-prepped camping snack that are ridiculously easy to prepare at home and just assemble while at camp.
 To streamline the process, pre-cook your meat, chop all your veg, and prepare your sauces before you arrive.
 At camp, all you need to do is grab a cast-iron skillet or a dutch oven and heat your tacos to achieve that melted, cheesy goodness we all love!

 9. Cold Pasta Salad

-Camp cooking becomes a whole lot easier when you stick to classic, make-ahead camping meals like cold pasta salads.
+Camp cooking becomes a whole lot easier when you stick to classics like cold pasta salads.
 Pasta salad is not only super easy to make but it’s the perfect lunch for campers because it’s even better the day after it’s made.

 Just cook some pasta, let it cool, and then add all your toppings like mayo, deli meats, veggies, and fresh herbs.
 Store your pasta salad in an icebox to keep it fresh before serving.
 Sure, you could just grab some pre-cooked pasta and heat it over the stove, but this way’s far tastier and lets you leave the stove at home!